RyuZhihao123/Point-cloud-3D-tree-reconstruction/README.md

 # Point-cloud-3D-tree-reconstruction

+**Please give a proper citation on this GitHub paper if you use my code/software in your papers.
+**

 This is a program for reconstructing a 3D tree model from scanned point clouds.
 The program is fully developed in C++.